When it comes to Canadian immigration, one of the most common questions that our clients ask is, “How much does it cost to immigrate to Canada?”.

 Cheapest Canadian Immigration Programs

 Some of the cheapest immigration programs available fall under Provincial Nominee Programs.
-Although the federal economic immigration application option for provincial nominees costs CAD$1,325 for processing and permanent residency, sometimes applying directly to the province or territory of your choice is a much cheaper option.
+Although the federal economic immigration application option for provincial nominees costs 1,365 CAD for processing and permanent residency, sometimes applying directly to the province or territory of your choice is much cheaper.
 Below are some of the costs of different PNPs for 2021 from the most affordable to the most expensive when applying directly to a province or territory.

 ---|---|